 In South Dakota, the Black Hills also offer some heavy-hitting trails for bikers and hikers.
 One of our favorites is the 100-mile Centennial Trail, a gem of a trail that gets relatively little foot traffic given its great location.
 It connects two state parks, and sees 2,000 feet of elevation gain through rugged hills and grasslands.
 It offers some tame sections along with some more technical singletrack sections.

 The Mickelson Trail, 110 miles of crushed gravel, runs near the old Western town of Deadwood.
 It is a wider trail than the Maah Daah Hey and Centennial, so it is great for people who are not as comfortable with singletrack.
+Its surface is perfect for people who are into the high-growth gravel biking category and want to get some great mileage in.
 Because it is part of a rails-to-trails project, it tends to be a bit smoother and flatter, so has more mass appeal for the average rider.

 The fisheries created by the Missouri River in both North and South Dakota are some of the most productive and diverse in North America.
 For those whose gear is made up of rods and tackle boxes, the Dakotas won’t disappoint.
 And given the number of fish available, the crowds are downright non-existent.